8 Recipes For Canning Vegetables This Summer- Come and take a look at these easy recipes that might convince you to start canning for winter.

 - Shop for any supplies you might need.

-(Planning and shopping in advance will help prevent any interruptions in the canning process and also avoid any shortages when canning supplies are in demand.)
+(Planning and shopping in advance will help prevent interruptions in the canning process and avoid shortages when canning supplies are in demand.)

 - Start canning as soon as you bring the produce at home.